Skip to navigation

 5 min read

-When a business needs to fund new equipment, a vehicle, or a piece of machinery, two options come up time and again: asset finance and a standard business loan.
-Both can get the job done, but they work in fundamentally different ways — and choosing the wrong one can cost you more than you'd expect.
+If you need to fund a piece of equipment or grow your business, you'll likely come across two main options: asset finance and a business loan.
+Both can get you the funding you need, but they work quite differently — and choosing the wrong one can cost you money or create the wrong kind of liability.

 What is asset finance?